USDA-SCINet/scinet-site/sn_collections/_guides/step-based-ssh.md

 - The second command updates your .ssh/config file.
 If you already have a complicated structure in there you may wish to review it.
 The changes are fine for most, but particularly if you already have ceres entries in yours there could be conflicts.

 ## Usage Instructions:
+- Please note, if you are using a YubiKey, please see the login instructions [here](https://scinet.usda.gov/guides/access/gui-systems#accessing-using-yubikey)
 - Each morning on your first attempt to ssh to Ceres, you will see something like this:

 	- Your default web browser should open automatically to the SCINet authentication page.
 Choose USDA LincPass as your sign-in option.
 ![screenshot of Login Screen with Legacy Selection]({{ site.baseurl }}/assets/img/guides/access/lincpass.png)

 - You will then go through a typical eAuth based login.
-Select login with PIV/CAC and enter your pin, see the images below for example.
+Select login with PIV/CAC and enter your pin, see the image below for example.

 ![screenshot of Login Screen with Legacy Selection]({{ site.baseurl }}/assets/img/guides/access/eAuth.png)

 - Now go through your usual eAuth based login.
 	- Please Note: There could be complications here if its your first time.
 If you need to link accounts, please see the instructions [here](https://scinet.usda.gov/guides/access/gui-systems)

 - Go back to your shell and you should see something like "CA: https://step-ca.scinet.usda.gov" followed by your regular login.

 ![screenshot of Login Screen with Legacy Selection]({{ site.baseurl }}/assets/img/guides/access/step-ssh/login-success.png)

 After these steps, command line ssh works normally.
 The only different is that it will not prompt you for a password for the day (18 hours).